DAY 5 – SEA & AIR ANIMALS

 REFERENCES

 “And Jesus came and spoke to them, saying, ‘All authority is given to me in heaven and in earth.
-Go, therefore, and teach all nations, baptizing them in the name of the Father, and of the Son, and of the Holy Spirit, Teaching them to observe all things whatever I have commanded you; and lo, I am with you always, even to the end of the age.
+Go, therefore, and teach all nations, baptizing them in the name of the Father, and of the Son, and of the Holy Spirit, teaching them to observe all things whatever I have commanded you; and lo, I am with you always, even to the end of the age.
 Amen.’”
 Matthew 28:18-20

 “And this gospel of the kingdom shall be preached in all the world for a witness unto all nations; and then shall the end come.”
 Matthew 24:14